 1. Each snow or ice storm will be unique and vary in intensity, duration and total precipitation.
-This section will attempt to apply a basic classification system to assist in the establishment of priorities of equipment, material and manpower for a generic management system for implementation in all snow and ice removal operations.
+This section will identify a basic classification system to assist in the establishment of priorities of equipment, material and manpower.
 The storm classification system will utilize the estimated total expected snowfall for snow and total ice glazing for ice storms.